 - Laser-Guided Karma:

-- Even if she manages to escape Witch Hunter, she didn't escape from karma: not only is her true nature about a manipulative liar exposed to her classmates, but just when she was planning to leave Paris forever and move to another school, said plan crashes down when both her mother and Mr. Damocles learn about her many lies and deceptions, such as the fake disabilities or the school being closed for entire weeks due Akuma attacks.
-As a result, Lila now will be under an extremely close watch by her mother and the teachers, she will have to study a lot and take remedial classes to make up for all the missing coursework unless she wants to be held a year, and her mother confiscates both her phone and laptop and forces her to take a job in order to reimburse all the money she scammed.
+- Even if she manages to escape Witch Hunter, she didn't escape from karma: not only is her true nature as a manipulative liar exposed to her classmates, but just when she was planning to leave Paris forever and move to another school to avoid the fallout, said plan crashes down when both her mother and Mr. Damocles learn about her many lies and deceptions, such as the fake disabilities or the school being closed for entire weeks due Akuma attacks.
+As a result, Lila now will be under an extremely close watch by her mother and the teachers, she will have to study a lot and take remedial classes to make up for all the missing coursework unless she wants to be held back a year, and will be stuck with the people who know she manipulated them and wont be inclined to trust her.
+On top of that, her mother is fully planning to punish her as well, stating her intent to confiscate both her phone and laptop, force her to take a job in order to reimburse all the money she scammed, and that she will ensure Lila accepts the terms of any legal ramifications that may result from this.

 - The Last of These Is Not Like the Others: Rose's list of conditions for Adrien to earn her forgiveness on the rest of the class' behalf for not warning them about Lila's true nature:Rose: I want your endorsement on the charity.